sangeethsn/Higher_lower_game/README.md

 # Higher_lower_game

-This is a simple version of Higher-lower game, based on instagram followers of celebrities.
+This is a simple version of Higher-lower game, based on the instagram followers of celebrities.